Neural Wave Functions for Superfluids: FermiNet

 where $\pi^{k\alpha}_{im}$ and $\sigma^{k\alpha}_{im}$ are variational parameters.
 No attempt is made to ensure that the FermiNet orbitals are normalized or orthogonal to each other.

-As mentioned earlier, FermiNet orbitals are not functions of one electron position $\mathbf{r}^\alpha_i$ only, but also depend on the positions of all of the other electrons in the system in an appropriately permutation invariant way.
+As mentioned earlier, FermiNet orbitals are not functions of one electron position $\mathbf{r}^\alpha_i$ only, but also depend on the positions of all the other electrons in the system in an appropriately permutation invariant way.
 No Jastrow factor is needed as the electron-electron correlations are included in the network.
-The full FermiNet wavefunction is thus a determinant of the FermiNet orbitals $\phi^{k\alpha}_i(\mathbf{r}^\alpha_j;\{\mathbf{r}^\alpha_{/j}\};\{\mathbf{r}^{\bar\alpha}\})$.
-Multiple determinants may also be used, in which case the wavefunction is a weighted linear combination:
+The full wave function is thus a block-diagonal determinant (BD) of the FermiNet orbitals $\phi^{k\alpha}_i(\mathbf{r}^\alpha_j;\{\mathbf{r}^\alpha_{/j}\};\{\mathbf{r}^{\bar\alpha}\})$.
+Multiple determinants may also be used, in which case the wave function is a weighted linear combination